wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 ---
 title: Relayers
-description: Discover the role of relayers in the Wormhole network, including client-side, specialized, and standard types, for secure cross-chain communication.
+description: Discover the role of relayers in the Wormhole network, including client-side, custom, and Wormhole-deployed types, for secure cross-chain communication.
 ---

 # Relayers